HellGateCorp/DOCxNGINxFX/README.md

 # WORDLISTxGENERATORxFX

 A JavaFX based Wordlist-Generator Application that I made for another Project.
-It allows you to produce a Wordlist and save it on your Volume as a BIN-File.
+It allows you to produce a Wordlist and save it on your Volume as a BIN-File 0️⃣1️⃣1️⃣0️⃣1️⃣0️⃣0️⃣